-If you already have a Student visa, or have recently had a Student visa, you can extend it in the following circumstances providing you have made satisfactory academic progress, and been attending classes consistently.
+If you already have a Student visa, or have recently had a Student visa, you might be able to extend it in the following circumstances providing you have made satisfactory academic progress, and have been attending classes consistently.

-If you have just finished or are due to finish a course in the UK, with Goldsmiths or another university and you are going to study another course in the UK (subject to the requirements for academic progression and the cap on previous study in the UK) you may be eligible to apply for further leave to remain on the Student visa route.
+If you have just finished or are due to finish a course in the UK, with Goldsmiths or another university and you are going to study another course in the UK (subject to the requirements for academic progression and the cap on the previous study in the UK) you may be eligible to apply for further leave to remain on the Student visa route.

-If you currently hold a Student visa, you can only apply to extend that from within the UK if your new course starts within 28 days of the expiry of your current visa, unless any Covid-19 concessions apply and the new course start date is no later than 27 September 2021.
+If you currently hold a Student visa, you can only apply to extend that from within the UK if your new course starts within 28 days of the expiry of your current visa.